 These generators require very little servicing.
-Periodic inspections, to coincide with engine oil changes, will ensure good performance.
+Periodic inspections, to coincide with engine oil changes, will help to provide good performance.

-Remove the grill section and inspect the rotating rectifier assembly to make sure the diodes (see Figure 11) are free of dust, dirt, and grease.
+Remove the grill section and inspect the rotating rectifier assembly to make sure the diodes (see Figure 10) are free of dust, dirt, and grease.
 Excessive foreign matter on these diodes and heat sinks will cause the diodes to overheat and will result in their failure.
 Blow out the assembly periodically with filtered low pressure air.